 Millburn Library offers a variety of technology & computer training— click the boxes below to reveal our list of free learning tutorials & resources to accompany our programming.
-You can also check out our Online Resources page for more self-learning content available with your Millburn Library card, or our Calendar for upcoming events.
+You can also check out our Online Resources page for more self-learning content available with your Millburn Library card, or our Calendar for upcoming tech events.

 The Python language is one of the most popular and easy-to-use coding languages today.
 With it you can develop websites, create games, use artificial intelligence and much, much more.
 A great introduction to the world of programming, Python is the best place for new coders to start.

 From students to working professionals, most people will need to use office software at some point, whether its writing text documents, creating spreadsheets or making slideshows.
 Both Google (Gmail) and Microsoft OneDrive (Outlook email) provide a free suite of cloud-based office apps to users who have an email account with them.

 Before you start writing your own programs and starting projects, it’s best to learn the foundations.
 Complete one of the following tutorials as step one of your programming journey (or, if you’re looking for a complete textbook, search the library catalog).

 Lastly, every programmer needs a repository to store all their files in the cloud, no matter what language they use.

 While you can download & install software to write & run code, it’s easiest to use a web-based IDE (integrated development environment) when getting started, because you can get started in seconds.

 Did you know that you can get Microsoft Office Suite for free?
 With your free Microsoft OneDrive account you get the Web versions of popular programs like Word, Excel & more.
 You’ll also get a cloud-based storage drive and an email address.
 You can even share & collaborate on the same file with others at the same time.
 Each link below is a tutorial for that program.

 In addition to the free OneDrive account, students & educators can get Microsoft365 (which has the ‘full version’ of each program) for free— check here to see if you’re school participates.